SebastianWolter1/SebastianWolter1/README.md

-# Nice to meet you, my name is Seb
+# Hello, my name is Seb

-I am a Web Developer, currently looking for new challenges.  \
+I am a Web Developer, currently looking for new challenges.

 ## Tech Stack